noonandr/su-csv-data/README.md

 > SU-006 Component for bar chart

-> SU-007 Component for line chart
+> SU-007 Component for Pie chart